5.2. Discrete Fourier Transform#

 5.2.3.
 Frequency-domain filtering using DFT#

-• Note that direct implementation of the step above, using the DFT and IDFT formulas (5.2) and (5.3), is actually higher than doing convolution directly.
+Note that direct implementation of the step above, using the DFT and IDFT formulas (5.2) and (5.3), requires more computational steps than doing convolution directly.
 Luckily, the FFT algorithms can significantly speed up the calculations of DFT and IDFT; thus making the frequency-domain analysis above much more computationally efficient.